Dry Facts about Earth:

 Yes

-Carbon-based lifeforms exists since 3.5 - 3.9 billion years,
+Carbon-based life forms exists since 3.5 - 3.9 billion years,

 including animals, plants, fungi, bacteria, and protists there may be over 30